tzi/socle.css/README.md

 socle.css
 ======

-A reset CSS made for BEM styling.
+A CSS reset optimized for BEM (or any modular) styles.

 How to Contribute